ripkiwi/nextjs-crud-firebase-demo/README.md

 # nextjs-crud-firebase-demo
-Fast demo utilizing Nextjs, and a Firebase datastore
+Fast demo utilizing Nextjs, and a Firebase datastore.